 The surname Harnedy was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from very ancient times.

 Early History of the Harnedy family

-Another 147 words (10 lines of text) are included under the topic Early Harnedy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harnedy research.
+Another 74 words (5 lines of text) are included under the topic Early Harnedy History in all our PDF Extended History products and printed products wherever possible.